 A steam iron contains many steam holes through which the steam may escape.
 This does require some more hassle when it comes to cleaning, as you’ll need to work on each individual hole in case they get blocked up.

 The steam iron’s ability to double as a dry iron is a fantastic feature.
-You don’t have to utilise the steam feature all of the time.
+You don’t have to utilize the steam feature all of the time.
 You’ve got yourself a dry iron if you keep the tank empty!

 It’s a good idea to empty the water tank on a regular basis anyhow.
 Dry ironing is required for some fabrics, such as satin and silk.